 Before joining the EWP faculty, Anne-Elizabeth was a Senior Program Manager at the JHU Center for Talented Youth, where she ran summer programs for academically talented students in grades 2-9 and oversaw curriculum development.
 She also taught English at Ida Crown Jewish Academy in Chicago and has worked in academic summer programs on the east and west coasts, Nanjing, and St. Thomas.

-A former member of the JHU Diversity Leadership Council, Anne-Elizabeth now serves as co-chair of the KSAS Committee on the Status of Women.
-She presents frequently for the JUMP and Hop-In programs, as well as with the Center for Education Resources workshops for teachers and TAs.
-She is a member of the Freshman Common Book Read committee, a sometime violinist in the Hopkins Symphony Orchestra, faculty advisor for Pi Phi, and a LGBTQ Safe Zone participant.
+A former member of the JHU Diversity Leadership Council, Anne-Elizabeth now serves as co-chair of the Women Faculty Forum at Homewood.
+She presents frequently for the JUMP and Hop-In programs, as well as with Center for Education Resources workshops for faculty, grad students, and postdocs (see here and here).
+She is a member of the Freshman Common Book Read committee, a Baltimore Scholar mentor, a sometime violinist in the Hopkins Symphony Orchestra, and a LGBTQ Safe Zone participant.
 She volunteers for the Peabody Preparatory and the Baltimore City Public Schools, where her children are students.